Do I need a special licence to drive a vehicle which isn't a car?

 Do I need a special licence to driver professionally?

 There are specific rules for each endorsement, and for most endorsements you will need to complete an approved course.
 You will normally be required to hold the appropriate endorsement and class to drive a specific sort of vehicle professionally as well as any other licences or certificates that are necessary.
-For example, a tow truck driver must hold the right class of licence for their vehicle, a transport service licence, and a V endorsement to move vehicles commercially.

 For more general information on endorsements, you can see the NZTA fact sheet on classes and endorsements.
 You can also find out what you need to do to renew your endorsements.

 If you need help with this, or have any questions, you can call the New Zealand Transport Agency on 0800 822 422.
 Your local CAB may also be able to help you with information on driver licence classes and endorsements.

 What are my licencing requirements if I want to earn money from driving people in my car?